Testspieler09/clean-hwr/README.md

 ## Usage
-You can use this template in the Typst web app by clicking "Start from template" on the dashboard and searching for `hwr-template`.
+You can use this template in the Typst web app by clicking "Start from template" on the dashboard and searching for `clean-hwr-template`.

 Alternatively, you can use the CLI to kick this project off using the command
 ```
-typst init @preview/hwr-template
+typst init @preview/clean-hwr-template:0.1.0
 ```

 Typst will create a new directory with all the files needed to get you started.